fkaduk/kobodeck/README.md

 - Already downloaded articles are never re-downloaded, even if the local file is corrupted or unreadable.
 To force a re-download, delete the file from `.adds/kobodeck/` manually.
+- Articles in a favourite collection are re-marked as favourite on every sync, even if already marked in Readeck (redundant API calls).

 ### future work